KDAB/GammaRay/README.md

 ## License

-The GammaRay Software is (C) 2010-2024 Klarälvdalens Datakonsult AB (KDAB), and is available under the terms of the GPL version 2 (or any later version, at your option).
+The GammaRay Software is © Klarälvdalens Datakonsult AB (KDAB), and is available under the terms of the GPL version 2 (or any later version, at your option).
 See [GPL-2.0-or-later.txt](LICENSES/GPL-2.0-or-later.txt) for license details.